Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

 The core inference from all of this is that national capital has preserved its value in terms of annual income but it’s composition has totally changed (from land to real estate and finance).

 But does this structural transformation of capital imply that wealth has become more dynamic and more entrepreneurial?
 This is an important question to ask yourself.

-Before we explain the revival of capital since WW2 we need to analyse the politics of public debt.
+Before we explain the revival of capital since WW2, we need to analyse the politics of public debt.
 To do this, we need to examine whether national capital (wealth) is publicly or privately owned.

 The division of property rights between government and private individuals (states and markets) is a very important political question.
 We usually only ever hear about government liabilities or government debt.
-But what about government/public assets?
+But what about state/public assets?

 Britain and France offer two very different case studies on the relationship between public debt and private capital.